messente/messente-python/README.md

 # messente-python

-Messente SMS API library for Python 3.6.
+Messente SMS API library for Python 3.6 and up but not Python 4.

 Full documentation: <https://messente.com/documentation>